At least 74 are dead, many of them homeless, as fire rips through a rundown building in South Africa

 More than 200 people were living in the building, witnesses said, including in the basement, which should have been used as a parking garage.
 Others estimated an even higher number of occupants.

 Johannesburg mayor Kabelo Gwamanda said 141 families were affected by the tragedy but could not say exactly how many people were in the building when the fire started.
 Many of the people inside were foreign nationals, he said.
-That could make identifying victims and tracing the missing hard as many were likely in South Africa illegally, other officials said, and had no South African documents.
+That could make identifying victims and tracing the missing hard as many were likely in South Africa illegally, other officials said.

 A woman who asked not to be identified said she lived in the building and escaped with her grown son and a 2-year-old child.
 She stood outside holding the toddler for hours and said she didn’t know what happened to two other children from her family.